Parindi05/Titanic_Classification/README.md

 1. Clone the repository.
 2. Ensure you have the necessary dependencies installed.
-3. Run the `titanic_classification.ipynb` notebook to reproduce the results.
+3. Run the `Titanic Classification.ipynb` notebook to reproduce the results.

 ## Dependencies